Updated: Oct 7, 2020

-My wife and I were married in St Lucia earlier this year, a fact which pretty much cemented the destination as our favourite in the Caribbean for the foreseeable future.
+My wife and I were married in Saint Lucia earlier this year, a fact which pretty much cemented the destination as our favorite in the Caribbean for the foreseeable future.

 The island itself has long been a honeymoon hot spot and has established itself well among our clients as such, perhaps tied with the Maldives when it comes to both inquiries and bookings.